-The purpose of the Association for Linguistic Typology (ALT), founded in March 1994 and currently claiming more than 600 members, is to advance the scientific study of typology, that is, of cross-linguistic diversity and the patterns underlying it.
-To that end ALT seeks
+The purpose of the Association for Linguistic Typology (ALT), founded in March 1994, is to advance the scientific study of typology, that is, of cross-linguistic diversity and the patterns underlying it.
+To that end ALT seeks:

 - to further mutual awareness, dialogue, and co-operation within the international community of typologists;

 - to give typology a higher profile within as well as outside linguistics, and in particular to act as an interest group of typologists in relation to the world of science and science funding.

 - the managing of the LINGTYP mailing list, where issues pertinent to linguistic typology and the activities of the association are discussed

 - awarding of prizes for outstanding typological research and reference grammars.